AI use cases for logistics industry

 AI use cases of logistics

-Artificial intelligence opens the door to many interesting and smart possibilities for the logistics industry with use cases as unique as self-driving vehicles, fleet optimization, delivery drones, etc.
+AI in logistics and supply chain opens the door to many interesting and smart possibilities, with use cases as unique as self-driving vehicles, fleet optimization, delivery drones, etc.

 1. Demand forecasting